artlung/aggregate-thumbnail-images/readme.md

 WordPress Plugin to expose images based on tag or category.
 This plugin is intended to be used by themes or other plugins to provide a visual representation of tags and categories.

 ## The Issue
-Tags and Images don't have a default visual identity, it would be nice to have a visual representation of the tags and images for usage in CSS or maybe for usage of `og:image`
+Tags and Images don't have a default visual identity, it would be nice to have a visual representation of the tags and images for usage in CSS or maybe for usage of `og:image`  based on the [Featured Images](https://codex.wordpress.org/Post_Thumbnails) for the posts in that category.

 ## Usage
 - Install the plugin